ShivaTsavatapalli5/GSM/README.md

 # GSM Communication for Person Detection Alerts

 ## Overview
-This section outlines the GSM communication system used to send alerts when a person is detected.
-The GSM 900A MINI module enables the transmission of SMS messages containing the GPS coordinates of detected individuals, facilitating quick responses in critical situations.
+This section outlines the GSM communication system used to send alerts .
+The GSM 900A MINI module enables the transmission of SMS messages containing messages to individuals, facilitating quick responses in critical situations.

 ## Hardware
 - **SIM900A MINI GSM Module**: This module is responsible for sending SMS .